open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 - `--local_rank`: ID for local rank.
 If not specified, it will be set to 0.

 **Note:** Difference between the argument `--resume` and the field `load-from` in the config file:

-`--resume` loads both the model weights and optimizer status and the iteration is also inherited from the specified checkpoint.
+`--resume` only determines whether to resume from the latest checkpoint in the work_dir.
 It is usually used for resuming the training process that is interrupted accidentally.

-`load-from` only loads the model weights and the training iteration starts from 0.
+`load-from` will specify the checkpoint to be loaded and the training iteration starts from 0.
 It is usually used for fine-tuning.

 **Training on CPU**: The process of training on the CPU is consistent with single GPU training if a machine does not have GPU.
 If it has GPUs but not wanting to use them, we just need to disable GPUs before the training process.